 Social Studies (5 periods per week) Students will learn through an array of activities including independent projects, small group collaboration, and class presentations.
-Informational text skills are applied using a variety of sources while exploring social studies content.
-Curriculum emphasis consists of units on geography and map skills, economics, the Fertile Crescent, Egypt, and Meso American civilizations.
-Some units are interdisciplinary and taught in conjunction with other subject areas.
+While exploring social studies content, students will strengthen their comprehension, summarizing and analytical skills.
+Throughout the year, students will journey to exotic locales in the Fertile Crescent, Egypt, and MesoAmerica and examine their history, geographic, economics, political and belief systems.
+To enrich students' learning, units are often interdisciplinary and sometimes taught in conjunction with other teachers.